01677 450342

 Dance, Drama & Music

 Pupils have a range of experiences to perform and engage in dance, drama and music.
 Alongside the music curriculum, pupils also have the opportunity to learn a musical instrument with a skilled music instructor.
-This has included saxophone lessons in the past and this year will see the children learning drumming.
+This has included saxophone and African drumming lessons in the past.
+The school celebrates Music in all it’s forms – from ‘Music of the Week’, to orchestral concerts and visits – including to the Gateshead Glasshouse to see the Royal Northern Sinfonia Orchestra rehearse.

 Opportunities to perform on stage are planned within the year.
 These include the Harvest Festival, Nativity Performance, Christingle, Easter Labyrinth, Spring Concert and the highlight of the year for many – our end of year production.
-Past performances have included ‘Joseph and his Technicolored Dreamcoat’, ‘Olivia the Musical’ and ‘The Jungle Book’.
+Past performances have included ‘Joseph and his Technicolored Dreamcoat’, ‘Annie’ and ‘The Jungle Book’.
+School works closely with local secondary drama specialists to work with the children to allow them to ‘read and perform Shakespeare’.